Th80689/Reading_and_cleaning_data/README.md

-# Reading_and_cleaning_data
+# Getting_and_cleaning_data
 ## Contents
-This repository contains instructions how to solve the programming assignment in the coursera class reading and cleaning data.
+This repository contains instructions how to solve the programming assignment in the coursera class getting and cleaning data.

 ##Task summary:
 The goal of this programming assignment is to analyse raw data found in several files, reduce them to a relevant subset of variables and to create ONE dataset with tidy data: